Melanie Ramdarshan Bold

 - Julia Eccleshare

-Julia is the children’s director of the Hay Festival and children’s books editor of the Guardian.
+Julia is the children’s director of the Hay Festival.
 Her most recent book is 1001 Children’s Books to Read Before You Grow Up.
 She won the Eleanor Farjeon Award in 2000 and was appointed MBE in 2014 for services to children’s books.

 - Alex Holmes